-A binary semaphore is a semaphore which can only take on the values 0 and 1, and is the same thing as a mutex. (well, disregarding implementation details of many mutexes, such as ownership checks.)
-Note that this behaves slightly differently from a counting semaphore initialized to 1, specifically in the case where signal() is called multiple times without intervening calls to wait9.
+binary semaphore A semaphore which can only take on the values 0 and 1, and is the same thing as a mutex. (well, disregarding implementation details of many mutexes, such as ownership checks.)
+Note that this behaves slightly differently from a counting semaphore initialized to 1, specifically in the case where signal() is called multiple times without intervening calls to wait.